 For those that have been reading our site for a while, you’ll know we’re slightly obsessed with house sitting.
-If you’re looking to start house sitting as a house sitter, check out our guide for first-timers.
+If you’re looking to start house sitting as a house sitter, check out our guide for first-timer house sitters.
 But if you’re a home/pet owner thinking about using house sitters for the first time, read on – this article is for you!

 Now, once you’ve committed to the idea and feel ready to use house sitters, the question arises: where to start?